Hermeneutics: Biblical hermeneutics

 Biblical hermeneutics is the study of the principles of interpretation of the Bible.
-While Jewish and Christian biblical hermeneutics have some overlap, they have distinctly different interpretive traditions.
+While Jewish and Christian biblical hermeneutics have some overlap, they have very different interpretive traditions.

 The early patristic traditions of biblical exegesis had few unifying characteristics in the beginning but tended toward unification in later schools of biblical hermeneutics.

 Augustine offers hermeneutics and homiletics in his De doctrina christiana.
 He stresses the importance of humility in the study of Scripture.
 He also regards the duplex commandment of love in Matthew 22 as the heart of Christian faith.
-In Augustine’s hermeneutics, signs have an important role.
+In Augustine's hermeneutics, signs have an important role.
 God can communicate with the believer through the signs of the Scriptures.
 Thus, humility, love, and the knowledge of signs are an essential hermeneutical presupposition for a sound interpretation of the Scriptures.
 Although Augustine endorses some teaching of the Platonism of his time, he recasts it according to a theocentric doctrine of the Bible.
 Similarly, in a practical discipline, he modifies the classical theory of oratory in a Christian way.
 He underscores the meaning of diligent study of the Bible and prayer as more than mere human knowledge and oratory skills.
 As a concluding remark, Augustine encourages the interpreter and preacher of the Bible to seek a good manner of life and, most of all, to love God and neighbor.

 There is traditionally a fourfold sense of biblical hermeneutics: literal, moral, allegorical (spiritual), and anagogical.

 Literal

-Encyclopædia Britannica states that literal analysis means “a biblical text is to be deciphered according to the ‘plain meaning’ expressed by its linguistic construction and historical context.”
+Encyclopædia Britannica states that literal analysis means "a biblical text is to be deciphered according to the 'plain meaning' expressed by its linguistic construction and historical context."
 The intention of the authors is believed to correspond to the literal meaning.
 Literal hermeneutics is often associated with the verbal inspiration of the Bible.